 Reconciling after a Long Separation: Getting Re-Commitment

-Why your separated spouse may prefer a long separation rather than reconciling or filing for divorce
+Why your spouse may prefer a long separation to reconciling or divorce

 When the momentum changes, so must the intervention